gristlabs/grist-help/help/widget-card.md

 ## Editing card layout
-To configure the layout of a card, click the green "Edit Card Layout" button below the theme selector, or click the three dots on top right of the widget and select "Edit Card Layout" in the menu.
+To configure the layout of a card, click the green "Edit Card Layout" button below the theme selector, or click the three dots on the top right of the widget and select "Edit Card Layout" in the menu.

   *![card_edit_button](images/card_edit_button.png)*